 Spontaneous tail tip necrosis happens due to the fact that the tip of the tail has less blood supply than the rest of the body.
 This is because of the distance of the tail from the heart.

-When a piece of old skin is not sloughed properly, and remains on the tail, it can constrict the blood flow to the tail even more.
+When a piece of old skin is not sloughed properly and remains on the tail, it can constrict the blood flow to the tail even more.
 It is usually seen in growing and adult Bearded dragons.

 Common consequences of tail injuries in Bearded dragons

 Tail injuries in Bearded dragons are rarely serious.
 Except for the small chance that there is active bleeding, tail injuries in Bearded dragons can most often be treated with daily soaks and an antiseptic ointment to prevent the spread of possible infection.
-The injured part of the tail will very likely fall off with time with little of no ill effects to the Bearded dragon.
+The injured part of the tail will very likely fall off with time with little or no ill effects to the Bearded dragon.

-In the rare instance where bleeding occurs, physical haemostasis can be obtained by holding the bleeding site closed with a clean piece of toilet paper or cotton wool for five to ten minutes.
+In the rare instance where bleeding occurs, physical hemostasis can be obtained by holding the bleeding site closed with a clean piece of toilet paper or cotton wool for five to ten minutes.
 It will rarely start to bleed again.